First-Flight-Digital/senior-frontend-assessment/README.md

 - HTML semantics, a11y and SEO
 - Code and site performance awareness
 - Fluid responsiveness
-- Translating requirements into code
+- Translating requirements and designs into code
 - Documentation and clear instructions

 ## Submission

-Once complete, please provide the following:
+Once complete, please provide the following via email:
 - Shopify preview link
 - Preview password
 - Your repo link